Remote-first GNU/Linux system and embedded software engineer

 I'm a USA-based software engineer with 10 years of experience in GNU/Linux system software and embedded devices.
 I've worked in many industries, including logistics, passenger aircraft, space launch, academia, and sports photography.

-My most enduring business relationship is with Safran S.A., where I serve as a contract system software generalist.
-Their myriad embedded devices in the areas of seatback in-flight entertainment, in-flight WiFi, and aircraft cabin power delivery give me opportunity to work with everything from bootloaders (BareBox and U-Boot) to Qt5/QML.
+My most enduring business relationship was with Safran S.A., where I served as a contract system software generalist.
+Their myriad embedded devices in the areas of seatback in-flight entertainment, in-flight WiFi, and aircraft cabin power delivery gave me opportunity to work with everything from bootloaders (BareBox and U-Boot) to Qt5/QML.
 The bulk of my experience is at the level of systemd or below--GStreamer work is frequent.
 Languages I use most often include C, C++, shell (posix and bash), Python, and QML.
-I've developed a reputation as a focused, high performance team member, as evidenced by the dozens of times my contract for remote work has been renewed, and also by highly positive client feedback.
+I've developed a reputation as a focused, high performance team member, as evidenced by the dozens of times my contract for remote work was renewed by Safran S.A., and also by highly positive client feedback.

 I perform my contract work through Anteater LLC, a two person Washington state LLC which carries PLI/E&O insurance and is registered to do business in Washington state, Oregon, and California.

 I graduated from Rutgers University with a Master of Science degree in computer science (GPA 3.85/4.0).
 My Master's final project was a Bezier-spline routing protocol implemented atop a Matlab simulator for trajectory based routing.
 Other interesting degree work included a distributed consistent hashing file store with a FUSE frontend, a modification to the madwifi WLAN drivers to support stable latency ICMP pings suitable for use in localization, and a publication Applications and Security of Next-Generation, User-Centric Wireless Systems with Dr. Danfeng Yao.